phlipper/ichannel/README.md

 __SERIALIZERS__

-To send Ruby objects between processes they have to be serialized, and the number of options open to you is vast because any object that implements `.dump` and `.load` can be used to serialize a Ruby object.
-Marshal, JSON, & YAML are supported out of the box but writing a wrapper around any serializer is a minimal amount of work.
+To send Ruby objects between processes they have to be serialized, but on the bright side the number of serializers to choose from is vast.
+Marshal, JSON, & YAML are supported out of the box to name a few but adding support for other serializers is a trivial amount of work.

-For example, here is a MsgPack serializer you could use:
+For example, here is a MessagePack serializer you could use:

     require 'ichannel'
     require 'msgpack'